argilla-io/argilla/README.md

 ### 1a.
 Using Docker and docker-compose

-Create your desired folder:
+Create a folder:

 ```bash
 mkdir rubrix && cd rubrix
 ```

-And then:
+and launch the docker-contained web app with the follwing command:

 ```bash
 wget -O docker-compose.yml https://raw.githubusercontent.com/recognai/rubrix/master/docker-compose.yaml && docker-compose up